jifarooq/BillMo/README.md

 #BillMo
-A clone of Venmo with a bill split calculator before logging in.
+A clone of Venmo with a bill split calculator before logging in

 ####See it <a href='http://www.thebillmo.com/'>live</a>